Harha/OPC-UA-to-MQTT-Gateway/README.md

 # OPC UA -> MQTT Gateway client

-This client software is made for transferring OPC UA node value data to a target MQTT broker.
+The purpose of this client software is to allow the transfer of OPC UA node value data to a target MQTT broker.

+I made it as an assignment for the class "network programming" at my school Seinäjoki University of Applied Sciences.

 ### Dependencies